The Importance of Credo in Multiagent Learning: Empirical Evaluation

 \section{Empirical Evaluation}

 In the rest of this paper, we present the setup and results of experiments in both environments using learning agents.
 While our model does not require it, we assume that for all teams $T_i,T_j\in\mathcal{T}$, $|T_i|=|T_j|$ (i.e., given a team model, the teams are the same size).
-This avoids complications that might arise with agent interactions if teams were of significantly different sizes and to be consistent across our domains.
-Alternative interaction mechanisms and teams of different sizes are left for future work.
-We initialize $\mathbf{cr}_i$ to be the same for all agents \emph{a priori} and do not change the parameters over the duration of an experiment.
-Since fully self-focused and system-focused credos have agents working as individuals (i.e., the standard non-team framework) and one full group (i.e., cooperative setting), they serve as benchmarks against which we can compare the performance of other credo with teams.
+This avoids complications that might arise with agent interactions if teams were of significantly different sizes and to be consistent across domains, leaving other interactions and different sized teams for future work.
+We initialize $\mathbf{cr}_i$ to be the same for all agents \emph{a priori} and do not change $\mathbf{cr}_i$ within an experiment.
+Since fully self-focused and system-focused credos have agents working as individuals (i.e., non-team setting) and a full group (i.e., cooperative setting), they serve as benchmarks against which we can compare the performance of other credos with teams.